 Yet, GM cotton has not performed well in India — the world’s largest producer of cotton.
 Crop failures often result in financial ruin.
 Unable to pay off their loans and debts, tragic cases of farmer suicides are common.

-Untrained use of pesticides
+Untrained Use of Pesticides

-At factory level, workers get paid a fair living wage enabling them to live a dignified life.
-Child labour is prohibited.
-The use of toxic dyes and chemicals in the production process is prohibited.
-Detailed records of water consumption and waste water treatment are mandatory.
+Organic cotton farmers play a significant role in water conservation.
+They also help preserve biodiversity and the creation of a better ecosystem.
+At factory level, workers get paid a fair living wage, enabling them to live a dignified life.
+Child labour and the use of toxic dyes and chemicals in the production process is prohibited.
+Detailed records of water consumption and wastewater treatment are mandatory.

-By buying our products you can be assured that you’ve made a positive impact in creating a better, happier & healthier world.
+By buying our range of bed products, you can rest assured that you’ve made a positive impact in creating a better, happier and healthier world.